hackclub/microworlds/micros/newts/docs.md

 setCanvasSize(300, 300);

 // adjust the time scale for the animation
-// 1 is real time, less than 1 is slower, greater than 1 is faster setTimeScale(1);
+// 1 is real time
+// less than 1 is slower
+// greater than 1 is faster
+setTimeScale(1);

 // set the background